Table of Contents

 /// The other examples use the *BaseClass classes to simplify the process of creating a module.

-/// However, you can implement the interfaces directly if you prefer or need to due to the module that you are trying to build.
+/// However, you can implement the interfaces directly if you prefer or need to due to the

-/// Note though, that I would recommend breaking down your modules into smaller parts if you find yourself needing to implement multiple interfaces.
+/// modules into smaller parts if you find yourself needing to implement multiple interfaces.

 /// </summary>